miykael/nipype-beginner-s-guide/homepage/neuroimaging.rst

        :align: center

-The process of motion correction tries to correct for this movement but sometimes it's best to just take the scans with extreme rapid movement out.
-To do this, we use **Artifact Detection**.
-Artifact detection is used to declare the timepoints/scans of the functional image which vary so much in head movement that they should be excluded from further analysis.
+Motion correction tries to correct for smaller movements, but sometimes it's best to just remove the images aqcuired during extreme rapid movement.
+We use **Artifact Detection** to identify the timepoints/images of the functional image that vary so much they should be excluded from further analysis and to label them so they are excluded from subsequent analyses.

-So if I would check the session shown above for sudden movement greater than 2 standard deviation from the mean or for movement greater than 1mm, Artifact Detection would me show that the scans 16-19, 21, 22 and 169-172 (see image below) should be excluded from further analysis.
+For example, checking the translation and rotation graphs for a session shown above for sudden movement greater than 2 standard deviations from the mean, or for movement greater than 1mm, artifact detection would show that images 16-19, 21, 22 and 169-172 should be excluded from further analysis.
+The graph produced by artifact detection, with vertical lines corresponding to images with drastic variation is shown below.

 .. image:: images/artifact_detection.png
    :align: center